Service Improvement Poster Presentation (SIPP)

 Structure of the assignment

-Trainees are allocated to small groups.
+Trainees are allocated to small groups for their project block.
 Each group is assigned a service improvement issue which will be the focus of their work together.
-Issues are usually proposed by one or more people in the field (project stakeholders).
+Issues are proposed by representatives from services in the North West and the project block work is supervised by a clinical psychologist within the service.

 1. Group work sessions